emilianotisato/nova-google-autocomplete-field/README.md

           ->countries(['US','AU]),
 ```

-You can access other parameter like `latitude, longitude, street_number, route, locality, administrative_area_level_1, country, postal_code` and whatever is available by de Places API:
+You can access other parameter like `latitude, longitude, street_number, route, locality, administrative_area_level_1, country, postal_code` and whatever is available by de Places API with the available AddressMetadata field:

 ```php
 use EmilianoTisato\GoogleAutocomplete\AddressMetadata;